-Every year, Liverpool City Council works with the NSW Environmental Protection Authority (NSW EPA) to provide residents with a free and environmentally-safe opportunity to dispose of their unwanted household chemicals
+Liverpool City Council works with the NSW Department of Planning, Industry and Environment to provide residents with a free and environmentally-safe opportunity to dispose of their unwanted household chemicals.

 It's a great opportunity for residents and the community to clean out their cupboards, garages, sheds and laundries of unwanted chemicals and drop them into Council to be recycled or disposed of correctly.

 - Paint and paint-related products such as thinners, strippers and varnish

 - Pesticides and herbicides (fungicides, bait/poisons, wood preservatives)

 No chemicals will be accepted either before or after the event by Council.

 - Only household quantities are accepted (usually up to 20 litres of a liquid waste or 20 kilograms)